briantgale/tutorials/modules_and_classes/modules_and_classes.md

 [Joke Generator, Branch 2](https://github.com/briantgale/joke_generator/tree/2)

-I moved my original "script" version of the joke generator into the `JokeGenerator` module to get things moved.
+I moved my original "script" version of the joke generator into the `JokeGenerator` module to get things moving.
 Additionally, I split things up into small methods.

 **What improvements were made?**
-* Code is organized into methods
+* Code is organized into methods.
-* Wrapping up the code in a module makes it easier to use in other code
+* Wrapping up the code in a module makes it easier to use in other code.

 **What are the problems with this code?**
-* We still haven't solved for duplicated code
+* We still haven't solved for duplicated code.
-* It's still hard to add additional services to this code
+* It's still hard to add additional services to this code.
-* There is still no logical organization
+* There is still no logical organization, methods might not necessarily go with each other.
-* Asking for multiple jokes would require wrapping up our code in a loop
+* Asking for multiple jokes would require wrapping up our code in a loop, still causing us some grief.

 ## 3. Classes